pedrodearaujoalvarenga/Simplefiler/README.md

 # Simplefiler
-A simple class useful for easy-to-use file exporting info on Android App Studio.
+An easy-to-use class for file exporting on Android App Studio.

-Well, this is my first contribution to Github.
 This one's pretty simple.

 ## Constructor: